w3c/baggage/baggage/README.md

 # Baggage Header

-Baggage context header is used to propagate properties not defined in `Trace-Parent`.
+`Baggage` header is used to propagate properties not defined in `Trace-Parent`.
 There are two common use cases.
 First is to define a context on trace initiation.
 Such context will have customer's identity, high-level operation name and other properties like a flight name.
 Second use case is to pass the caller's name to the next component.
 This name-value pair will be